kubeflow/website/content/docs/guides/monitoring.md

 The Prometheus server will export metrics to Stackdriver, as configured [here](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/core/prometheus.yml#L127).
 We are using an [image](https://github.com/kubeflow/kubeflow/blob/master/kubeflow/core/prometheus.libsonnet#L170) provided by Stackdriver.
-See Stackdrive [doc](https://cloud.google.com/monitoring/kubernetes-engine/prometheus).
+See Stackdriver [doc](https://cloud.google.com/monitoring/kubernetes-engine/prometheus).

 If you don't want to export metrics to Stackdriver, remove the `remote_write` part in the `prometheus.yml`, and use a native Prometheus [image](https://hub.docker.com/r/prom/prometheus/tags/).